Countdown to ISME 2016

 Current ECME commissioners

-Amanda Niland holds undergraduate and postgraduate degrees in Early Childhood Education and postgraduate qualifications in Music Education, Montessori Education and Children's Literature.
+Dr Amanda Niland, Commission Chair holds undergraduate and postgraduate degrees in Early Childhood Education and postgraduate qualifications in Music Education, Montessori Education and Children's Literature.
 Amanda has taught in early childhood and school classrooms for more than 20 years, as a generalist teacher and music specialist.
-She received a MA (Hons) degree in 2005, in which she researched young children's engagement with songs, and a PhD in 2012 which builds on her previous research.
-Amanda lectures at the Institute of Early Childhood, Macquarie University and also works as an early childhood music educator at Pathways Early Childhood Intervention in Sydney, Australia.
+Amanda lectures at the Institute of Early Childhood, Macquarie University, Australia and also works as an early childhood music educator in an Early Childhood Intervention.
 She regularly presents professional development workshops in music for early childhood educators.
-Amanda has presented at national and international conferences, and has published her work in peer reviewed journals.
-Her main research interests are young children's songs, the musical responses of young children with disabilities, and the challenges of developing participatory approaches to researching with young children.
-Amanda has written songs, poems and picture books for young children.
+Her current research focuses on music and children's social identity, and inclusive approaches to Early Childhood music education.
+Amanda has published her research in both Early Childhood and Music Education journals and edited books.
+She also writes songs, poems and stories for young children and has published two picture books.

 Elizabeth A. Andang'o